 Emmanuelle worked in the child protection field in Guatemala, she was part of the team that founded Human Rights Watch in Geneva and led a program aiming at preventing child abandonment and at developing advocacy campaigns raising awareness towards tourists about orphanage tourism for Friends-International in Cambodia.
 Emmanuelle published her first book, Au-delà des Cerfs-Volants, a reflection on her 3 years spent in Beijing.

 Amanda studied human sciences and international development and has a strong interest for responsible tourism through her research.
 She is happy to be able to contribute to the protection of children from Geneva by promoting the ChildSafe Movement in Europe.
-Always seeking new experiences, Amanda spent 3 months in Namibia and is delighted to discover the wonders of Asia.
+Amanda works with schools and students in French-speaking Switzerland to make them aware of the dangers of voluntourism, of child protection and of issues relating to development aid.

 Michel Regueiro (President)